Privacy Policy

 • Market Company’s services to the customer;

-• Contact the customer about issues related to the service; and
+• Contact the customer about issues related to the service;

-• Contact the customer about issues of general interest to Company’s customers;
+• Contact the customer about issues of general interest to Company’s customers; and

 • In response to an inquiry about the status of Company’s services and to provide troubleshooting about those services.

-The Customer Record may be shared with third parties only in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+Except as stated above, the Customer Record may be shared with third parties only in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 The Customer Record will only be sold by Company in conjunction with the sale, or other acquisition, of its business.
 It is not otherwise sold or rented to third parties.